armory/documentation/_user_guides/barometer.md

 ![Canary Stage](https://cl.ly/2H0T1P1j2J15/Image%202017-08-07%20at%2010.57.58%20AM.png)

 The canary stage starts by deploying 2 new server-groups: a `baseline` and `canary` server groups.
 The `baseline` server group is deployed with the AMI that was most recently previously deployed for the group.
 The `canary` server group is deployed with release candidate AMI which is pull from a previous `Bake` or `Find Image From Tags` stage in the pipeline.
 Once both server groups are up and "in service" the analysis will be begin.
-The analysis is based on additional configuration below
+The analysis is based on additional configuration below.

+Once the canary passes _both_ the `canary` and `baseline` server group will be destroyed and then the pipeline will continue, likely a standard deployment stage.
+By not including the canary as part of the production deployment stage it adds safety and isolation to the canary.
+If there are errors or problems during the canarying stage it makes clean up simple because this stage isn't considered a canary stage.
+You can still choose to have your deployment to have a more sophisticated deployment which is completed in phases.

 ### Deployment